• Blog

 It’s easy to get caught up in the excitement of having a baby, but that’s only the first step.
 How will you share parenting duties with your partner?
 Who will be the caregiver for your child during the day?
 How will you set boundaries and discipline your kid?
 What will communication look like as they grow up?
 Detailing your personal parenting philosophy — whether it’s very similar or vastly different than the one you grew up with — is a foundational step that might reveal if children are a good fit for your vision of the future.

 Logistics such as finances, your living situation, your life partner and more might be the biggest considerations for becoming a parent.
 Waiting until you feel emotionally, physically and financially prepared is a wise action plan to prepare for kids.
-Keep in mind, even trying to get pregnant can trigger a wide range of emotions.
+Keep in mind trying that no matter how well-prepared you are, even trying to get pregnant can trigger a wide range of emotions and unexpected challenges.

-Question 5: Am I respecting my own autonomy?
+Question 5: Am I making my own choices?

 If you’re still on the fence, you’re not alone.
-The uncertainty you’re facing is a normal experience when approaching such a life-changing choice.
-Amidst all the above considerations, remember that you hold the ultimate authority on whether or not you have kids.
+The uncertainty you're facing is a normal experience when approaching such a life-changing choice.
+Amidst all the above considerations, and despite any cultural stigma surrounding childlessness, remember that you hold the ultimate authority on whether or not having kids is right for you.
 Honor and recognize that the decision is yours — not anyone else’s.

 Sources